conor-clyde/SFML_Assignment_2/README.md

 C++ Programming Language<br />

 # My personal contribution to the project:
-1. Wrote all the code related to the player's movement of the car
+1. Wrote all the code related to the player's movement of the car (this took up most of my time while working on this project)
-2. Added the three score counters to the top of the game
+2. Wrote all the code related to the game's scoring system.
+This included showing three score counters at the top of the window, and updating these three score counters depending on what the player does.

-3. Wrote code to add to the score every time the player picked up a coin
-4. Wrote code to set the high score
+Scoring System Explained:
+- If the player collects a coin, 100 points is added to the player's current score
+- If the player crashes into the water, 500 points is taken from the current score, and then the game is reset
+- If the player reaches the escape point, 1000 points is added to the current score, and then the game is reset
+- During each game reset, the player's current score is checked if it is higher than the current high score.
+If it is, the high score is changed to the newest score.
+- During each game reset, the player's current score is made the previous score of the new game.

+Known Problems:
+- After the game is reset, the coins are not placed back on the map.

 ## Screenshots showing the game developed<br />
 **Upon opening game**<br />